SherryLiu3670/MLops_2025_group8/reports/README.md

 When encountering bugs during our experiments, we approached debugging in different ways depending on individual preferences within the group.
 Some team members primarily used print statements or logging to track the flow of the code and identify where unexpected behavior occurred.
 Others relied on debugging tools in IDEs like VSCode.

-Yes We did a single profiling run of our train code at begining, the result showed the dataloader coster longer time than we expected, after analyzing the issue, we identified that certain preprocessing steps, such as normalization, were being applied dynamically within the dataloader during training.
+Yes We did a single profiling run of our train code at begining, the result showed the dataloader costs longer time than we expected, after analyzing the issue, we identified that certain preprocessing steps, such as normalization, were being applied dynamically within the dataloader during training.
 To address this, we moved the preprocessing step outside the training loop and applied it to the dataset beforehand.
 This allowed us to store the preprocessed data for faster access during training, significantly reducing the dataloader's runtime.

 ## Working in the cloud